This post may contain affiliate links. Please read my disclaimer for more information.

 Capsule/Pod espresso machines

-If you are someone who doesn’t mind pre-ground coffee, these machines are more affordable, easy to use, and of smaller interface compared to other technical machines.
+If you are someone who doesn’t mind pre-ground coffee, these machines are more affordable, easy to use, and of smaller compared to other technical machines.

 Meanwhile, capsules can only go with a machine that’s specifically designed for capsules.